howardbaek/insidethetv/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: Statistics Undergrad at the University of Washington who works on data analytics projects using R
+bio: Statistics Undergraduate at the University of Washington who works on data analytics projects using R
 education:
   courses:
   - course: BS in Statistics